The definite article is used before a singular or plural noun when the noun is specific. The definite article can also be used with uncountable nouns.

 - For nouns with qualification.

-- To be able to orchestrate a standalone Veeam backup server, you must deploy a VAO agent on the server.
-The VAO agent will trigger orchestration commands on that server. [already mentioned]
+- To be able to orchestrate a standalone Veeam backup server, you must deploy an Orchestrator agent on the server.
+The Orchestrator agent will trigger orchestration commands on that server. [already mentioned]

 - To enhance synthetic operations on Microsoft Windows and shared folder backup repositories, Veeam Backup & Replication uses the Fast Clone technology. [specific technology]